romlarios/git-github.com-aospify-aospify/README.md

 - Warning: some features will be removed

 # Prerequisites
-- ADB enabled in Developer Options on your device.
+- ADB enabled in Developer Options on your device
-- **A 3rd-party keyboard installed** (Gboard is recommended).
+- **A 3rd-party keyboard installed** (Gboard is recommended)

 # Installation
 ## Windows